If you’ve been researching ozone generators for any extent of time, then I’m sure you’ve heard at least one person say how they’re dangerous.

 Long story short, humans, animals, plants, and electronics should be removed from rooms prior to turning on an ozone generator.
 If you can move it out of the room, do so.
 Long-term exposure to ozone, in particular, is known to cause issues.

 The EPA and OSHA both have recommended levels for ozone exposure.
 Here’s what the EPA advises “The existing primary and secondary standards, established in 2015, are 0.070 parts per million (ppm), as the fourth-highest daily maximum 8-hour concentration, averaged across three consecutive years.”
-And here’s what OSHA advises, “The permissible exposure limit (PEL) is listed in Table Z-1 as an 8-hour, time-weighted average value of 0.1 part of ozone per million parts of air (ppm).”
+And here’s what OSHA advises, “The permissible exposure limit (PEL)… as an 8-hour, time-weighted average value of 0.1 part of ozone per million parts of air (ppm).”

 As I’m sure you’re aware of, .07 parts per million and .1 parts per million are REALLY low concentrations of ozone.
 And, as I’m sure you can put together, ozone generators can increase the level of ozone in a room far beyond the recommended safe level.
 As such, remaining in a room that has an ozone generator in operation can be dangerous to your health.